Transaction Retry Architecture With Retry Coordinator

 -

-When the Slave restarts, it reconnects to the Master and is treated as a new registration (the Master assigns it a new identity).
+When the Retry-Coordinator-Slave restarts it reconnects to the Master and is treated as a new registration.

 -

-At the next 30-second publish cycle, the Master recalculates and redistributes ranges across all currently registered Slaves, including the restarted one.
+At the next 30-second publish cycle the Master recalculates and redistributes ranges across all currently registered Retry-Coordinator-Slaves, including the restarted one.

 |

-During a Slave outage, transactions whose tokens fall within the frozen range are not retried until the range is covered again.
+During a Retry-Coordinator-Slave outage, transactions whose tokens fall within the frozen range are not retried until the range is covered again.

 These transactions remain safely stored in the database with status |